 Governmental fund revenues and expenditures accounted for in budgetary funds are controlled by a formal integrated budgetary accounting system in accordance with the Florida Statutes.
-The Inmate Commissary fund and the 911 Operations fund expenditures are restricted by statute; therefore, these budgets are not approved by the Board.
+The Inmate Commissary fund and the Sheriff's Investigative Fund expenditures are restricted by statute; therefore, these budgets are not approved by the Board.